Forever Friends: Damon and Phidias

 Damon and Phintias, also called Damon and Pythias, in Greek legend, a celebrated pair of friends who came to signify the willingness to sacrifice oneself for the sake of a friend.

-Dionysius agreed to temporarily let Phidias go, keeping his close friend, Damon, in his place.
-In some sources, that was an idea of Dionysius himself, knowing that Damon would definitely come back.
-Other sources tell us that Dionysius proposed this solution, seeking to prove that the famous friendship that the Pythagoreans displayed among themselves was in reality fake.
+Dionysius agreed to let Phidias go temporarily.
+He kept his close friend Damon in his place.
+Some sources suggest that this was Dionysius’ idea, as he knew Damon would return.
+Other sources suggest that Dionysius suggested this solution in order to show that the famous friendship of the Pythagoreans was in fact a sham.

-Whatever the source, however, Damon accepted to take his friend’s place on his own will, and was not forced to.
-The rest of this story is more or less well known.
-Phidias left, but as the hour of the execution was approaching, he was nowhere to be seen.
-Dionysius started to mock Damon by telling him that his friend turned him into ‘an Iphigenia’, sacrificing him while he escaped and was already enjoying life.
-But right at the time when Damon was led to be executed, Phidias appeared running.
-He immediately demanded to take his friends place and be executed.
+Damon willingly accepted to take his friend’s place, without any pressure.
+The rest of the story is fairly well known.
+Phidias left, but as the hour of execution approached, he was nowhere to be found.
+Dionysius began to mock Damon, comparing him to Iphigenia, sacrificing himself while his friend escaped and enjoyed life.
+However, just as Damon was about to be executed, Phidias appeared, running towards them.
+He immediately demanded to take the place of his friend and to be executed as agreed.

-Then right in the presence of Dionysius, the two friends started arguing!
+Then, right in the presence of Dionysius, the two friends began to argue with each other!

-Damon said he had to be executed since his friend had arrived late.
-Phidias on the other hand claimed that he had kept his word and therefore his friend had to be released and he had to be put to death instead as he was the one who had done the offense.
+Damon said that he had to be executed because his friend was late.
+Phidias, on the other hand, claimed that he had kept his word and therefore his friend had to be released and he had to be executed instead, since he was the one who had committed the offense.

-Dionysius after witnessing this scene was so moved that he decided to pardon them and asked to be accepted as their new friend.
+Dionysius, who was a witness to this scene, was so moved that he decided to pardon both of them and asked to be accepted as their new friend.